Sokkeldirektoratet

 The objective of the well was to prove petroleum in the Goliat Nord prospect in the Lower Jurassic/Upper Triassic and in Middle Triassic reservoir rocks in the Realgrunnen Subgroup and Kobbe Formation, respectively.

 Well 7122/7-8 S encountered an 8-metre gas/oil column in the Tubåen Formation in the Realgrunnen Subgroup in reservoir rocks totalling 6.5 metres, with good reservoir quality.
 The gas/oil contact was encountered 1255 metres below sea level.
+The total thickness of the Tubåen Formation is 17 metres.
 The oil/water contact was not encountered.

 The well also encountered a 6-metre gas/oil column in the Fruholmen Formation in the Realgrunnen Subgroup in reservoir rocks with good reservoir quality.
+The total thickness of the Fruholmen Formation is 104 metres.
 The gas/oil contact was encountered 1285 metres below sea level.

 The oil/water contact was encountered 1290 meters below sea level.

 In the Kobbe Formation, the well encountered a 17-metre oil column in reservoir rocks totalling 12 metres, with good reservoir quality.
+The total thickness of the Kobbe Formation is 146 metres.
 The oil/water contact was encountered 2048 meters below sea level.

 The well was not formation-tested, but extensive data acquisition and sampling were carried out.